KittyMac/flynn/README.md

 [Hello World](Examples/HelloWorld/) - You guessed it!
 [Battery Tester](Examples/BatteryTester/) - Use an Actor's core affinity to make smart choices between performance and energy consumption
 [Simple HTTP Server](Examples/SimpleHTTPServer/) - Actors for HTTP connections, Actors as services
+[Concurrent Data SwiftUI](Examples/ConcurrentDataSwiftUI/) - Simple example of using Actor as ObservableObject for SwiftUI

 ## Projects
 [FlynnLint](https://github.com/KittyMac/flynnlint) - FlynnLint uses Flynn to concurrently check your Swift files for Flynn best practices